Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: ANN recognition experiments: analysis

 Finally, we examine whether different behavioral maps also capture different information, and whether this affects ANN recognizability.
 This is reflected in whether different behavioral maps vary in how well they distinguish between correct and incorrect masking for ANN recognition.
-We indeed find a significant interaction between masking condition (correct vs. incorrect) and the kind of behavioral map (F(6,60)=6.55, \textit{p} < 0.001).
+We indeed find a significant interaction between masking condition (correct vs. incorrect) and the kind of behavioral map (F(6,176)=6.54, \textit{p} < 0.001).
 This indicates that the difference in inverse-rank between correct and incorrect masking varies significantly across different behavioral maps.
-We find a trend that maps from behavioral measures such as patch ratings (that have higher overall peak correlation to ANN attention maps) also lead to higher difference in inverse-rank between correct and incorrect masking conditions, while measures such as KDEs (that have lower overall peak correlation with ANN attention maps) give lower mean inverse-rank differences.
+We find a trend that maps from behavioral measures that have higher overall peak correlation to ANN attention maps (Human PC, patch ratings, and discrimination accuracy maps) also lead to higher differences in inverse-rank across masking conditions, while measures such as eye movement patterns (that have lower overall peak correlation with ANN attention maps) give lower mean inverse-rank differences.